 In recognition of their achievements in re-building a successful business following the fire, the Company received many awards including EEF awards for Environmental Efficiency, Innovative Operating Practices and Business Growth; Manufacturing Excellence by the Institution of Mechanical Engineers; Manufacturer of the Year, Employer of the Year and Small to Medium Enterprise of the Year from Bradford Means Business and more locally, a series of awards from Keighley Business Awards including Overall Business of the Year.

-With a total of 17 CNC machines and 5 apprentices out of a 32 strong team, the Company continues to invest in equipment and its staff development.
-Planning has been approved for an extension to add an additional 30% of floor space, taking our total investment since the fire to £5 million.
+With a total of 17 CNC machines and 4 apprentices out of a 29 strong team, the Company continues to invest in equipment and its staff development.
+Planning has been approved for an extension to our building allowing further investment in our production and storage facilities.

-Our ‘25 year club’ which was started in 1973, will welcome its 49th member in November 2018 – a statistic the Company is very proud of.
-The club celebrates the importance of maintaining key skills within the business and of close-knit family values within the business – something the Company endeavours to reflect in all of its business relationships.
+Our “25 year club” which was started in 1973 welcomed its 53rd member in December 2019, 15 of whom are current employees – a statistic the Company is very proud of.
+The club celebrates the importance of maintaining key skills within the business and its close-knit family values – something the Company endeavours to reflect in all of its business relationships.

 All this is supported by exceptional standards, demonstrated when we became the UK’s first spring manufacturer to achieve BS5750 now known as BS EN ISO 9001:2015.